Area: Dean's Office,Design

 Specialty: Urban Design, Architectural Design, Architectural Technology, Urban Planning

-Michael Underhill is the interim dean and director for the Herberger Institute for Design and the Arts, professor of architecture for The Design School and maintains a small practice in the Phoenix area.
+Michael Underhill is the Sr. Associate Dean for the Herberger Institute for Design and the Arts, professor of architecture for The Design School and maintains a small practice in the Phoenix area.
 His passion is for contemporary architecture that is clean and simple but also enables individual owner expression and urban design strategies that enhance neighborhoods.

 Underhill’s professional experience includes the studio of Charles and Ray Eames, the offices of Imre and Anthony Halasz, CRSS Architects, Taft Architects and a founding principal of Cisneros Underhill in Houston.
 Michael has won 12 design awards, including six local, state and regional design awards from the American Institute of Architects (AIA) and Progressive Architecture (P/A).
 His work has been published in Architecture, Progressive Architecture, Iowa Architect Magazine, Texas Architect, Cite, Designers West Magazine and Desert Living Magazine.
 Michael’s most recent publication, a chapter co-authored by Joseph Ewan, in “Remaking Metropolis: Global Challenges of the Urban Landscape” titled “The Human/Nature Interface: Explorations of the Urban Edge,” focuses on managing the urban/nature border at desert preserves in the contemporary city.